Santa Fe High School (New Mexico)

-Santa Fe High School is a public secondary school located in Santa Fe, New Mexico.
+Santa Fe High School is a public secondary school located in Santa Fe, New Mexico, United States.
 Founded in 1899, it is one of the oldest high schools in New Mexico.
-The school exclusively educates a secondary-student based body, ninth through twelfth grade.
+The school exclusively educates a secondary student-based body, ninth through twelfth grades.

 Known for its Advanced Placement (AP) program, the school's test scores regularly outperform state, national, and global averages.
 The participation rate among students for AP examinations is 42% as of the 2017 academic year.

-Notable graduates include Zach Condon, creator and leading member of the indie folk band Beirut, and the youngest Mayor of Santa Fe, George Abrán Gonzales, who is also the father of the former mayor, Javier Gonzales.
+Notable graduates include Zach Condon, creator and leading member of the indie folk band Beirut, and the youngest-ever mayor of Santa Fe, George Abrán Gonzales, who is also the father of the former mayor, Javier Gonzales.

 History

 Santa Fe High School was established in 1899 by the merchant, politician, and Governor Miguel Antonio Otero.
 It is the oldest of the three Santa Fe public high schools.
 The school was originally located downtown, one block from the Plaza in the space where City Hall and the Convention Center currently sit.
 The new location on a hilltop above Yucca and Siringo roads was built and opened in 1966 where students slowly transitioned until the downtown campus was officially closed in 1977.

+Following principal Carl Marano's promotion in 2021, the district announced Renee Salazar-Garcia as Marano's replacement.
+Salazar-Garcia assumed office in July 2021.
+Salazar-Garcia resigned in November 2022 to "pursue new career opportunities".
+Superintendent Hilario Chavez named former assistant principal David Vincent as interim principal.
+Vincent was later appointed the permanent principal of the school, and assumed office in early December 2022.
+Vincent abruptly resigned in January 2024, and was replaced by Interim Jakob Lain.
+The District called Lain out of retirement to replace Vincent, whose resignation came as a shock to many.
+Although Lain came out of retirement and took office in late January, he was only a temporary replacement.
+In March 2024, the district announced the incumbent assistant principal Jaime Chavez will take office as directing principal starting off the 2024-2025 school year in August.